-Some state lawmakers seek to protect birth-control access
+Some State Lawmakers Seek to Protect Birth-control Access

-In this Saturday, Feb.
-11, 2017, file photo, demonstrators gather to counter an anti-Planned Parenthood rally in Kent, Wash.
-Even with the Republican failure to repeal Barack Obama's health care law, Democratic lawmakers in some states are pressing ahead with efforts to protect birth control access, Planned Parenthood funding and abortion coverage in case they are jeopardized in the future.
+Demonstrator holding up a sign outside the Supreme Court in Washington, June 30, 2014.
+The Obama administration announced new measures Aug.22 to allow religious non-profits and some companies to opt out of paying for birth control for female employees whi Even with the Republican failure to repeal Barack Obama's health care law, Democratic lawmakers in some states are pressing ahead with efforts to protect birth control access, Planned Parenthood funding and abortion coverage in case they are jeopardized in the future.

 Add your comments below